The Top 20 Most Polluted Areas in The World

 97% of india’s chromite ore deposits and one of the largest open cast chromite ore mine are found in this valley in the state of Orissa.
 There are no environmental management systems in the operating mines.
 Waste rock are spread over the surrounding areas.
 Untreated water is discharged by the mines into the river.
 This area is also flood prone resulting in further contamination of the water ways.
 Hexavalent chromium is found in the drinking water up to 20times above the accepted levels.
 Potentially 2,600,000 are affected by the water, air and soil pollution.
 The Brahmani river is the only water source.
 Water treatment facilities are very limited.

-See also What is Soil Pollution, its effects, causes, types & control methods
+See also What is Agricultural Pollution?
+Its causes, effects, types and prevention methods

 Gastrointestinal bleeding, tuberculosis and asthma are common ailments.
 Infertility, birth defects and still births are also prevalent.
 Even villages mre than a kilometre away from the mining sites report chromium poisoning related diseases.
 This is a classic example of pollution where wastes are spread over a large area and residents are affected through multiple pathways.